 MCAT registration is based on an examination that determines your medical school eligibility.
-Depending on which school you want to attend, you want to consider a score goal.
+Depending on which school you want to attend, you want to consider a score goal, which an mcat review course will help with.
 We want to help you navigate this journey as easy as possible.

 Before the MCAT registration

 I know you’re probably thinking about what to do with all the extra time you have on your hands.
 Begin, by creating a disciplined schedule for your MCAT.